ubccr/heorot/dev/quickstart.md

 ## :tada: Heorot should now be running!

 You can access the dev Web UI at http://localhost:3000 and the API at https://localhost/_your_route_

-### MongoDB Initialization:

-> :warning: Ubuntu 22.04 does not have a mongosh install candidate, I advise using [MongoDB Compass](https://www.mongodb.com/products/compass) instead

-1. Head to http://localhost:3000/#/Signup and create an Account
-2. Login to MongoDB and set your user's privileges to "admin"

 ### Log files: